faxi-online/directpay-api/README.md

 The response will be a JSON with those properties:
 - *success* - a boolean value that say if the transaction is created successfully or not
 - *message* - a description of the action done, it will be useful in case of errors
-- *id* - the id of your transaction created in Faxi
+- *id* - the id of DirectPay created in Faxi
 - *transaction_url* - the link that you should redirect you user to do the payment
 ```json
 {